It's been a few months in the making, but we're super excited to finally announce we're releasing our very own product marketing book -

 I decided to reposition myself specifically to address that issue.
 I did this by asking for presentation time at certain meetings during one of my frequent trips to Seattle.
 They were more than happy to hear from regions because they didn't get enough feedback.

 So here was me going “I want to share”.
-And I would share what I did, how I do what I do, and what the results were and what I did over time.
+And I would share what I did, how I do what I do, what the results were, and what I did overtime.
 It didn't take that long – maybe half a dozen meetings at most – but I repositioned myself in their eyes as part of their team, not separate to their team.

 I didn't want them to look at me as some regional outpost that they don't understand, because they don't know anything.
 I wanted them to look at me as part of their own team.
 I just happen to sit somewhere else and that was the trick.
 Once I sort of turned that around, every conversation I ever had after that usually involved them phoning me instead of me chasing them.
 And I became their trusted advisor and that was really key, that in their eyes I became their trusted advisor for the European market.
 Because they didn't see me as different from what they were.